Passing Thru - For the Curious and Thoughtful Traveler

 Avoid alcohol the night before you ski, get a good night’s rest and while skiing remember to drink lots of water in order to stay hydrated on the slopes.

-Check yourself out: If you have been off the slopes for some time and are itching to get back, the first thing to do is to have a complete physical check-in and get your doctor’s blessings.
-With proper strength training, a 60 year old can be able to increase strength equal to that of a 40 or 50 year old.
+Check yourself out: If you have been off the slopes for some time and are itching to get back, the first thing to do is to have a complete physical check-in and get your doctor’s blessings before skiing in your 50s.
+With proper strength training, a 50 or 60 year old can be able to increase strength equal to that of a 40 or 50 year old.

 Image by ???????
 Julita ??????? from Pixabay